cherrycodes69/gl-game-engine/readme.md

 - **Building Blocks**: Players can stack blocks.
 - **Basic Enemy**: An enemy that simply follows or tracks the player.
 - **Player Health**: Players have a health metric, which, when depleted, can lead to game loss.
+- **Loss Condition**: Players can lose the game under certain conditions.
+- **Animated 3D Models**: The game incorporates complex animated 3D models, enriching the visual experience.
+- **Heightmap Terrain**: The game environment features terrains generated from heightmaps, allowing for more realistic landscapes.

 ## Archive Information